pbiggar/phc/doc/manual/limitations.rst

 <para>
-	PHP accepts invalid octal numbers such as ``01090``; the &ldquo;incorrect tail&rdquo; is silently ignored (so, this number should evaluate to 8 decimal).
-The |phc| lexical analyser will generate an &ldquo;invalid token&rdquo; instead which will result in a syntax error.
+	PHP accepts invalid octal numbers such as ``01090``; the "incorrect tail" is silently ignored (so, this number should evaluate to 8 decimal).
+The |phc| lexical analyser will generate an "invalid token" instead which will result in a syntax error.
 </para>

 </section>